Subhasish Roy Chowdhury: Atlético de Kolkata

 After the 2013–14 I-League season, it was confirmed that Chowdhury was released by Dempo and that he had signed with IMG-Reliance to take part in the Indian Super League for 2014.
 On 23 July 2014, it was announced that Chowdhury was selected by Atlético de Kolkata in the 2014 ISL Inaugural Domestic Draft in the eleventh round.
 He made his debut for Atlético de Kolkata on 12 October 2014 in the team's and league's opener against Mumbai City.
 Chowdhury managed to keep the clean-sheet and win the ISL Emerging player of the game award as Atlético de Kolkata won the match 3–0.

 East Bengal

 As the tournament ended, Roy Chowdhury signed for I-League runners-up East Bengal.

 Kerala Blasters

-On 23 July 2017, Roy Chowdhury was selected in the seventh round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Roy Chowdhury was selected in the seventh round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club on 31 December 2017 against Bengaluru.
 He started the match but had to come off in the 74th minute through injury as Kerala Blasters lost 3–1.